patricklafrance/wmfnext-shell/README.md

 };
 ```

-> Did you noticed that no `boostrap.tsx` file is required this time as it's a static module which doesn't depend on Module Webpack Federation.
+No `boostrap.tsx` file is required this time because static modules do not depend on Webpack Module Federation.

 👉 Now, let's go back to the host application and register the newly created package as a dependency of the application.
 Open the host application `package.json` file and add the following dependency.